All Episodes

 That's right.

-And uh you know they didn't go alphabetically.
+And they didn't go alphabetically.

-Well, no, wait, wait, well, hold it though.
+Well, no, wait, wait, well, hold it, though.

-The Declaration of Independence says that we are all endowed by our creator.
+The Declaration of Independence says that we are all endowed by our Creator.

 Right.

-I I kid you not.
+I kid you not.

-I remember my father sitting me down and and trying to define for me unalienable as opposed to inalienable and how precisely chosen it was.
+I remember my father sitting me down and trying to define for me unalienable as opposed to inalienable and how precisely chosen it was.

-Unalien you can't take them away.
+Unalien, you can't take them away.

-But why not put liberty life and the pursuit of happiness?
+But why not put liberty, life, and the pursuit of happiness?

-They didn't do that.
+They can't do that.

-Algebraically, it would have been liberty first.
+Theoretically, it would have been liberty first.

-No government grants us the right to live, no government grants us the right to have the all these rights, the our basic human essence.
+No government grants us the right to have all these rights, our basic human essence.

-Right that this the the yearning to be free, that spirit in us that yearns to be free is endowed in our creation, it's how we were made, and nobody can take that away.
+The yearning to be free, that spirit in us that yearns to be free is endowed in our creation.

 So you're exactly right.

-So in asking yourself about this Oregon assisted suicide law, okay, the people of Oregon voted twice for this by pretty good majorities.
+So in asking yourself about this Oregon-assisted suicide law, okay, the people of Oregon voted twice for this by pretty good majorities.

-But there are people saying, Oh, you can't do that.
+But there are people saying, oh, you can't do that.

 I thought you conservatives believe in states' rights.

-Uh yeah, but that's not monolithic.
+Yeah, but that's not monolithic.

-If furthermore, after we wipe that out of the equation, then we're gonna turn over the decision to the patient, i.e.
+Furthermore, after we wipe that out of the equation, then we're going to turn over the decision to the patient, i.e., victim, and his or her doctor.

 Well, why do we want to corrupt the medical profession here?